No Instagram ban for racial abuse of Swansea player Dhanda - WHIZ News

-The Instagram user who racially abused Swansea player Yan Dhanda will not be banned from the social media network.
+The Instagram user who racially abused Swansea player Yan Dhanda will not be banned from the social media network, a lenient policy that has drawn criticism for lacking rigor.

 Instagram owner Facebook told The Associated Press on Friday it does “not want racism and hate on our platforms” but would let the account in question stay active as long as the abuse did not persist for an unspecified number of times.
 Only the ability to send messages will be restricted for an unstated period of time.